 To ensure that children receive a minimum of 12 months of services, Boards must ensure that if a customer’s eligibility end date falls on a weekend or holiday, the eligibility end date is extended to the next working day.

-Boards must be aware that a family is considered eligible when the parent is notified of the determination of eligibility and acknowledges the eligibility determination and as described in D-1004.
+Boards must be aware that a family is considered eligible when the parent is notified of the determination of eligibility and acknowledges the eligibility determination and PSoC as described in D-1004.
 Any changes in the parent’s status after the eligibility notification are treated as changes reported during the 12-month eligibility period.

 For more information, refer to D-1000: Eligibility Determination Processes.